 When you have bought a bag of clay from a pottery supplier, it will be supplied in a sealed plastic bag.
 This clay has been produced by a manufacturer.
 The raw materials are mined, blended, ground, refined, and then extruded through a big pug mill.

 When clay comes out of the industrial pug mill it has been de-aired.
 It has also been treated so that it has an even moisture content and density.
+If you’d like to know more about the best clay for hand building, you can check out this article that I wrote on exactly that topic.

 As such, new clay can be sliced off from the packet and used without being wedged.
 If I have a new batch of clay, I generally don’t wedge it.